The Bethel Public Library welcomes everyone to come in and enjoy the art and collectibles on view now!

 On the first floor…

 In the Morton Gallery, visitors will appreciate the whimsical paper-and-stitching art pieces created by Diane Pollack.
-(See the image at left for a preview of Diane’s unique work.)
+(Diane’s unique work is shown at left.)

 On the second floor…

 In the Reference Area, take some time to enjoy the intricately decorated chairs by FaDana Mudge.